ThanhTuan1695/leiz95/_posts/2021-01-12-Oauth2-With-OIDC.md

 This post is purpose for security research relate OIDC topic later.

 # Table of Content
-    1. What is 0Auth2?
+1.What is 0Auth2?
-    2. What is Open ID connect (OIDC)?
+2.What is Open ID connect (OIDC)?
-    3. What is the Open ID Connect provider (OP)?
+3.What is the Open ID Connect provider (OP)?

 ## 1. What is 0Auth2?